HomeSpan/HomeSpan/docs/Extras.md

   * appends a new pulse to the pulse train memory buffer, which has room to store a maximum of 511 high/low pulses.
 Requests to add more than 511 pulses are ignores but raise a non-fatal warning message.
 Note that this is a class-level method—there is only one pulse train memory buffer that is **shared** across all instances of an RFControl object

     * *onTime* - the duration, in *ticks* of the high portion of the pulse.
-Allowable range is 0-32767 ticks.
-Requests to add a pulse with an *onTime* of greater than 32767 ticks are ignored but raise non-fatal warning message
+Allowable range is 1-32767 ticks.
+Requests to add a pulse with an *onTime* outside this range are ignored but raise non-fatal warning message

     * *offTime* - the duration, in *ticks* of the low portion of the pulse.
-Allowable range is 0-32767 ticks.
-Requests to add a pulse with an *offTime* of greater than 32767 ticks are ignored but raise non-fatal warning message
+Allowable range is 1-32767 ticks.
+Requests to add a pulse with an *offTime* outside this range are ignored but raise non-fatal warning message

-  * note that a pulse with either *onTime=0* or *offTime=0* is permitted, but both **cannot** be zero as this is used by the ESP32 to indicate the end of the pulse train

 * `static void clear()`

   * clears the pulse train memory buffer